ttk2/Humbug/README.md

 - nerf_strength: Boolean, Nerfs the strength potion back to pre-1.5 mechanics
 - buff_health_pots: Boolean, Buffs the health potion back to pre-1.5 mechanics
 - horse_speed: Double, Sets the base movement speed of all mounted horses.
 This is MineCraft's adjustment ratio.
 The default 0.17 is just slower than a minecart.
-- keep_players_from_falling: Boolean, Attempts to prevent players from dying by falling through the world, this setting only takes effect on server start
+- fix_minecart_reenter_bug: Boolean, Fixes the minecart re-enter bug where players in a destroyed minecart could fall through the world

 Default configuration (biased for CivCraft):
 - debug: false